neithernut/dr.w.falls/doc/design/Gameplay.md

 hold a capsule.

+## Pre-tick functions

+The settling, elimination, and discovery of unsupported capsule elements need to be done just before altering the row offset for the field of moving elements.
+Those operations are somewhat interdependent and operate only on the two fields.
+It seems tempting to encapsulate that logic into a single function.
+However, each of those stages will contribute differently to the overall gameplay logic.
+Combining those different aspects within a single return value would make its type rather complex, resulting in more boiler-plate at the call site.

+In addition, we need to process the entire field(s) in each stage.
+Initially, we assumed that we could perform the elimination as soon as an element settled.
+However, elements which are not settled yet but would settle during the process may also be part of the (extended) horizontal or vertical configuration to be eliminated.
+If we eliminate rows-of-four prematurely, could miss elements of the same colour in the same row or column.

+Still, coupling those operations in some way does have some merit.
+Not only does a data-dependency between the different stages exist, their order is also fixed by the intended overall behaviour.
+We thus decide to model these constraints through a cascade of different types.
+Each operation will be a function, which will return a type containing the data for the next stage and may allow querying some properties.

-## Detecting settling of capsule elements
+### Detecting settling of capsule elements

 A capsule element will halt or settle if the downward movement would either move it past the lowest row or place it on an occupied tile.
 Hence, we'll perform the detection of elements that need recategorization just before altering the row offset for the field of moving elements.

-Firstly, the detection of elements in the lowest row is trivial.
+The detection of elements in the lowest row is trivial.
 For all other elements, we'll need to check whether the tile in the field of settled elements just below a given element's mapped position is occupied.
 If it is, the element in question and any element bound to it settles.

 The settling of an element may also cause the settling of any element directly above.
 However, if we apply the detection described above sequentially from the bottom row upwards, we'll automatically catch all of those.
-If we reach the top row with elements to be settled, we have to declare defeat.
-We'll have to do so before transferring elements since that row does not exist for the field of settled elements.

-After each settling, we'll perform the search and elimination of four or more elements of the same colour, using the information that, if such a row exists, at least one of the recently settled elements must be part of that row.
-Thus, elements in the row above may not end up settling but progress downwards with the next tick and settled elements may be recategorized as moving elements.
+Which elements settled is also relevant for elimination: any row-of-four in the field resulting from the settling must have been introduced by the settling.
+Hence, such a row must contain at least one recently settled element.
+Thus, we collect the positions of all elements we transfer from the field of moving elements to the field of settled elements.
+This data allows us to narrow down the search for such rows considerably.

+We'll encapsule the process of settling elements in a function which returns a type encapsulating the positions of settled elements.

-## Capsule elimination
+### Capsule elimination

 The elimination process is performed on the field of settled elements only, on basis of the hint described above.
-From the hinted position, we'll reach out in each of the four directions, recording the number of tiles of the same colour, stopping if we hit a free tile or a tile of another colour.
+From any hinted position, we'll reach out in each of the four directions, recording the number of tiles of the same colour, stopping if we hit a free tile or a tile of another colour.
 If the sum of the recorded tiles in either the vertical or horizontal directions is equal or